• Skip to primary navigation

 A fellow catechist generously shared this guide to help you get started on your own prayer corner (thank you, Kate!).

-If you or your children have experience in an atrium and/or you want to add a few more resources:
+If your child has experience in an atrium & you want more resources

 Check out the resources for parents from CGSUSA, in particular the Parent Pages that accompany the liturgical seasons, themes, and materials of the atrium.